 "W-what?" he stammered.

-"Who are you texting?"
+"Who are you texting?" she repeated.
 A girl was sitting across from him, expression blank, her near-empty tray mirroring his, her wildly curly hair threatening to burst out of the single green scrunchy attempting to contain it.
 She had a black and white "Votes for Women" T-shirt on.

 MJ, Peter thought, fear prickling across his forearms.
 When did she get here?
 I didn't even see her sit down!

 MJ was a very interesting human being.
 She was perceptive—unnervingly perceptive—and she wasn't shy about it, either.
 She was the kind of person who'd catch you tripping over your own feet when you were certain no one saw, then lean over to you thirty minutes later and quietly call you out for it.
 She was sneaky, cunning, and nearly impossible to lie to.
 Being around her always made Peter's heart beat a little bit faster than normal.
 More than once, he'd caught her watching him—at decathlon practices, at lunch, across the gym, even.
 She had an air about her that made Peter feel like she knew more about him than he knew about himself.
-Or maybe anybody, for that matter.
+Or maybe anyone, for that matter.
 Like a combination of Natasha Romanoff and Shuri.
 Except...different, somehow.
 He swallowed.

 "Oh.
 Um, no one," he lied, placing his hands on top of his phone.
 He immediately regretted his words as MJ narrowed her eyes.